epernia/firmware_v3/README.md

 The ```libs``` folder include libraries that can be used fom any program (global libraries).
 The ```Makefile``` allow you to include 2 types of libraries:
 - Simple library.
 Consist in a folder (with a non-spaces name) that includes inside 2 folders, one named ```src``` (here go .c, .cpp or .s source code files), and another one named ```inc``` (here go .h or .hpp header files).
 This kind of library compiles automaticaly by the Makefile.
 - Advanced library.
 Consist in a library whit a complex folder and files strcuture, i.e. LibUSB.
-This case reuire make your own makefile.
+This case require make your own makefile.
 You can inspire from sAPI makefile to do that.

 ## Examples